The Hundred-Year-Old Man Who Climbed Out of the Window and Disappeared (film): Plot

-In 2005, Allan Karlsson (Robert Gustafsson) lives alone with his pet cat Molotov as his only company.
+In 2005, Allan Karlsson lives alone with his pet cat Molotov as his only company.
 When Molotov is killed by a fox, an enraged Allan gets revenge by blowing up the fox using dynamite, which prompts the authorities to move him to a retirement home in Malmköping.
 On the same day as his centenary celebration, Allan climbs out of the window and disappears, walking to the bus station intending on traveling as far as he can.
-While waiting for his bus, a young skinhead (Simon Säppenen) angrily demands Allan watch his suitcase whilst he uses the toilet.
+While waiting for his bus, a young skinhead angrily demands Allan watch his suitcase whilst he uses the toilet.
 When the bus arrives, Allan leaves with the suitcase, and travels to the remote location of Byringe.
-By the time he leaves Malmköping, his carers have informed the police of his disappearance, and Inspector Aronsson (Ralph Carlsson) is investigating, unaware of the suitcase in Allan's possession.
+By the time he leaves Malmköping, his carers have informed the police of his disappearance, and Inspector Aronsson is investigating, unaware of the suitcase in Allan's possession.

 In Byringe, Allan is helped by recluse Julius Jonsson, who helps him fight off the pursuing gangsters to whom the suitcase belongs.
 While fleeing the scene, Allan and Julius catch a lift from Benny, an insecure young man, and all three find their way to a smallholding where Gunilla lives with her pet elephant, Sonja.
 The gangsters meet their individual deaths through misadventure, apart from Gäddan, their violent boss, who loses his memory after an accident and becomes part of the group.

 Parts of the film co-exist with the main story as a series of flashbacks in Allan's life.
 In his childhood, Allan's father invents the condom, an invention that was seen by the Swedish monarchy as blasphemous.
 Enraged, Allan's father travels to Russia after the Russian Revolution to set up his own republic and support his invention, only to be executed by firing squad.
 While still young, Allan's sick mother eventually dies, but her final words to him are never to think or talk too much.
 In her words, she tells Allan that "That is what it is, and that it will be what it will be".